CAOR-MINES-ParisTech/ukfm/docs/_sources/auto_benchmark/attitude.rst.txt

 * the inverse retraction :math:`\varphi^{-1}(.,.)` is the :math:`SO(3)`
   logarithm.

-We tests the different with the same noise parameter setting and on simulation with moderate initial heading error.
-We will see how perform the filters compared to the extended Kalman filter.
+We tests the different algorithms with the same noise parameter setting and on simulation with moderate initial heading error.

 Import
 ==============================================================================